peter88213/mm2nw/README.md

 # mm2nw

-Generate a NovelWriter project from a FreeMind/Freeplane outline.
+Generate a novelWriter project from a FreeMind/Freeplane outline.

 ## Features